NicolasBernaerts/tasmota/teleinfo/README.md

 =============

 This evolution of Tasmota firmware has been enhanced to handle France energy meters using **Teleinfo** protocol.

-It is a completly different evolution than the one published early 2020 by Charles Hallard.
+It is a completly different implementation than the one published early 2020 by Charles Hallard.
+It replaces it.

 It provides Teleinfo data thru MQTT to allow easy offloading of electrical appliances or heaters.
 Teleinfo data have been slightly adapted to handle easily mono-phase and tri-phase meters.